g3tsyst3m/g3tsyst3m.github.io/_posts/2026-05-29-BYOVD and Looting LSASS in the Modern EDR Era.md

 🛡️ So, How do I defend against This? 🛡️
 -

 First off, I need to make this point very clear.
 This is using an already known vulnerable driver.
-The fact this is even allowed on a fully patched, secured Windows 11 25h2 machine with all security feasured enabled blows my mind.
+The fact this is even allowed on a fully patched, secured Windows 11 25h2 machine with all security features enabled blows my mind.
 This shouldn't even be possible in the first place.
 But, then again I wouldn't be a security researcher if I didn't find some alternative, unexplored ways of achieving an end goal right? 😸  Since the vulnerable driver block list isn't detecting this (because it's a different hash?), then we are left with one option I'm aware of as far as built in options in Windows.
 We can create a rule/policy using Windows Defender Application Control to block the driver from starting.
 Other than that, this really should be easier to prevent.
 LoL.

 Here's a script that accomplishes this for those interested.
 Be sure to revise it accordingly for your own use case: